maxcka/breakarm/README.md

-# breakarm - A32 Instruction Disassembler
+# breakarm - ARM A32 Instruction Disassembler

 ## Overview
 **breakarm** is a lightweight ARM A32 (ARMv7-A) instruction disassembler written in C.